Stockton Marital Property Attorneys – Bansmer Law

 It is also important to keep in mind that if you have a document signed by both parties before getting married such as a “prenuptial agreement” can make special exceptions to the above list.

-While a lot of circumstance in your case can cause stressful situations, there are often other issues that arise when working with your Stockton Marital Property Attorney.
+While a lot of circumstances in your case can cause stressful situations, there are often other issues that arise.
 While not all of these situations are likely to happen, we will list them here.

 - Do you know if your prenuptial agreement is valid?